jmsudar/hello-worlds/HelloWorld/Python/README.md

 ## Overview

 This is it!
 A Python Hello, World! application.
 In this app, you will write a single-line Python program that prints "Hello, World!" to the console.
 That sounds simple (and it is) but don't let that fool you: it is programming.
 It is giving an explicit instruction to the computer and executing that instruction.
 If you do this, you have officially programmed!
+This is an important first step and your official induction into being a programmer.

 ## What You'll Learn/Practice